-Stanley studied at the School of Visual Arts in New York and at the Image Works in Cambridge, Massachusetts.
+Stanley GreeneStanley Greene (USA) was as a teenager a member of the Black Panthers and anti-Vietnam War activist, well known in the early years of his career for his work The Western Front, a unique documentation of the 70s and 80s punk scene in San Francisco.
 An encounter with W. Eugene Smith turned his energies to photojournalism.
-Stanley began photographing for magazines and worked as temporary staff photographer for the New York Newsday.
+Stanley began photographing for magazines, and worked as temporary staff photographer for the New York Newsday.